MartinEmilEshack/react-scandiweb/README.md

 3. Adding a product to cart from the "Products List" page defaults to the first attributes values of this product.
 I hope this is the required behavior.

-4. Product Attributes in the "Cart" now have thier label associated with them so they have more meaning in case of "Yes" and "No" values, But I had to figure out a design.
+4. Product attributes in the "Cart" now have thier name associated with them so they have more meaning in case of "Yes" and "No" values, But I had to figure out a design.
 I hope It's good enough.

 ### Thanks again.